giftos1/programming-guide/Programming-Patterns.md

         print("Bad")

 ### if, elif with no trailing else
-Similar to the if with no else, use this when you want to handle multiple possible results, but there will not be result in all cases.
+Similar to the if with no else, use this when you want to handle multiple possible results, but there will not be a result in all cases.
 The results are mutually exclusive, but you're happy to do nothing in some cases.
 In this example, the very high scores win a prize, but the others don't, and we don't need to tell them.
 (E.g. at graduation, they announce which graduates got a University medal, but they don't say which ones did not get a medal.)

     if score >= 90:
         print("You win a car!")
     elif score >= 80:
-        print("You win a horse :)")
+        print("You win a horse :)")  # but you do not win a car AND a horse

 ### if, if, if
 Use this when you want multiple outputs/results for a single value.
 That is, the results are not mutually exclusive.
 One condition being true does not affect the other conditions.